DragonMinded/netboot/homebrew/README.md

  - Implement a stereo ring-buffer style audio system for code that wishes to render its own audio.
  - Use PowerVR accelerated texture commands instead of raw framebuffer.
  - Address various TODOs in libnaomi.
+ - Implement a GDB stub for debugging on-target through a net dimm, incorporate listener into exception and invariant screens.